NoLtour/Uni-notes/Mechanics structures and materials/Year 1/Statics 1/7a Beams, stress due to bending/deformation due to bending in beams.md

 ![[Pasted image 20211108091021.png]]

 You can get an intuitive feeling that it would compress towords the top and stretch towords the bottom, but as you can see the plane cross section remains strait.

+NOTE: this is the standard notation, beam moment arrows should point upwards as shown here.

 ### Assumptions